vuejs/docs/src/guide/extras/rendering-mechanism.md

 ## Virtual DOM

-You have probably heard about the term virtual DOM, which Vue's rendering system is based upon.
+You have probably heard about the term "virtual DOM", which Vue's rendering system is based upon.

 The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM.
 The concept was pioneered by [React](https://reactjs.org/), and has been adapted in many other frameworks with different implementations, including Vue.